Your personal data – what is it?

 Your rights and your personal data

-Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal data:-
+Unless subject to an exemption under the UK GDPR, you have the following rights with respect to your personal data:-

 - The right to request a copy of your personal data which FACT holds about you;